Take the stress out of SSL installation and let our tech experts take care of it!

-Test if the new configuration of your Apache service has proper syntax using this command:
+- For Debian-based Apache, you can run this command to test if the new configuration of your Apache service has the proper syntax:

-If the syntax is OK, save your changes in the configuration file and restart Apache.
+If the syntax is OK, save your changes in the configuration file and restart Apache using these

 If the Apache service fails to restart or the SSL does not get installed, make sure the configuration file is created properly.
 Alternatively, you can contact our support team for assistance.

 You can delete the modified configuration file and revert back to your backup configuration created in Step 3 at any time.